The impact of the Large Magellanic Cloud on dark matter direct detection signals: Discussion and conclusions

 Our results are in general agreement with those of ref.~\cite{Besla:2019xbx}, which studied the effect of the LMC on direct detection signals in a suite of idealized simulations of the LMC's orbit around the MW.
 Similar to our findings, they found that for small DM masses the LMC causes a vertical shift of more than an order of magnitude in the exclusion limits on the DM-nucleon cross section towards smaller cross sections.

 The results of our fully cosmological simulations provide further evidence of the importance of the LMC's impact on the local DM distribution.
 It also strengthens the argument that these significant effects should not be overlooked in the analysis of future DM direct detection data, especially for low DM masses.
-Finally, our results have wider implications for the validity of utilizing the idealized simulations to understand other phenomena, such as the DM wake induced by the LMC in the halo.
+Finally, our results have wider implications for the validity of utilizing the idealized simulations to understand other phenomena, such as the predictions for a DM wake induced by the LMC in the halo.
+Future cosmological simulations, which can achieve higher resolution would ultimately be able to quantify with high precision the differences in the high speed tail of the local DM velocity distribution due to the presence of the LMC.

 \acknowledgments